 It was getting a bit busy so I decided to start fresh.
 However, I recommend visiting the original page for publisher, contest, award, project etc. information and for some tips/advice on submitting/applying.
 This includes information re protecting your work – links to articles like this one.
 I won’t repeat it all here but it’s still relevant.

-This page will be dedicated to upcoming deadlines and fresh content will be added (and stale content removed) as time goes on.
-As a reminder, I research a lot of contests and markets because I submit to a lot of contests and markets, including some of these; I’m sharing because hopefully you’ll go for yours too.
+This page will be dedicated to links to upcoming deadlines (links only because it’s not usual nor practical to post all the details here, also for crediting purposes) and fresh content will be added (and stale content removed) as time goes on.
+As a reminder, I research a lot of contests and markets, residencies and other opportunities because I submit to a lot of contests and markets, residencies and other opportunities, including some of these; I’m sharing because hopefully you’ll go for yours too.
 Further reminder: I try to do research before posting and do so in good faith; still, I can’t vouch for them.
 These are just shares; Wadadli Pen aside, I have no stake in anything posted here and will bear no responsibility for whatever happens when/if you choose to engage with any of them.
-I’ve made it easier by grouping them here, but do your homework.
+I’ve tried to make it easier by grouping them here, but do your homework.

 May 31st 2017 – AGNI publishes poetry, short fiction, and essays.
 Read more.